Automattic/wordpress-activitypub/readme.txt

 = 0.5.0 =

 * complete refactoring
-* fixed bug #30: Password-protected posts are federated.
+* fixed bug #30: Password-protected posts are federated
+* only send Activites when ActivityPub is enabled for this post-type

 = 0.4.4 =